Revised Publication Dates for updated ISO Management System Standards (MSS) and associated documents and guides as of August 2021

-A comprehensive guide of great use to auditors and to those implementing and maintaining a QMS.
-A companion publication, 'ISO 9001:2015 for Small Enterprises' (by ISO, 2017) is useful for those designing a Quality System for an SME.
+This underutilised but comprehensive guide (published in 2017) is of great use to auditors and to those implementing and maintaining a QMS.
+A companion publication, 'ISO 9001:2015 for Small Enterprises' (by ISO) is useful for those designing a Quality System for an SME.

-ISO/TC are now working on revisions of ISO/AWI 14015 - Environmental due diligence, ISO 14021:2016 DAMD 1 - Environmental labels and declarations - Self-declared environmental claims and ISO/DIS 14053 - Material flow cost accounting — Guidance for practical implementation in SMEs
+The Committee continues to work on revisions to ISO/AWI 14015 - Environmental due diligence, and ISO 14021:2016 DAMD 1 - Environmental labels and declarations - Self-declared environmental claims.
+No proposed publication date could be found.

 Certificates to ISO/TS 16949:2009 became invalid after 14th September 2018 (in sync with the ISO 9001:2015 transition).